 Keep in mind that traffic on I-70 always backs up going west out of Denver on Friday evening and heading east back to Denver on Sunday afternoon.

-There are lots of lodging options right in Copper Mountain from hotels to condos.
+There are lots of lodging options right in Copper Mountain’s village so everything will be within walking distance.
 You can usually find good deals in the summer.
-The nearest town to Copper Mountain is Frisco and you’ll find many different hotel options there as well.

 The Ten Mile Lot is right next to the main village and parking is free in the summer.
 If you are visiting on the weekend the lot could be full.
 In that case, park in the huge free dirt parking lot just off the highway.
 There is a free shuttle from the parking lot to the main village.